mairenewperson-cmd/e-commerce-api-project/README.md

 Products
 Manage inventory and product details.
+Product Filtering in /api/products:

+Category: Use ?category=ID to grab products from a specific category.
+Price Range: Use ?minPrice=100&maxPrice=500 to filter by budget.
+(You can use just one or both together).
+Stock Status: Use ?inStock=true if you only want items that are actually available.
+Search Keyword: Use ?search=keyword to look for a specific term.
+Under the hood, this uses $regex to search through both the product's name and description.

 | GET | /api/product | Fetch all products |
 | GET| /api/product/:id | Fetch a single product by ID |